Recursive Feasibility Guided Optimal Parameter Adaptation of Differential Convex Optimization Policies for Safety-Critical Systems: Preliminaries

 Finally for sake of completion, we mention this important result that allows us to differentiate solution of QPs with respect to its parameters.
 This validates our use of gradients in subsequent sections.
 We first make following assumptions concerning KKT conditions. \begin{assumption} (Strong Duality) Slater's condition holds for (\ref{eq::CBF_MDP}) \end{assumption}

-\begin{assumption} Let $e(u_{t},x_{t},\theta)\in \reals^{N+1}\leq 0$ represent the vector of all inequality constraints in (\ref{eq::CBF_MDP}).
+\begin{assumption} Let $e(t,u_{t},x_{t},\theta)\in \reals^{N+1}\leq 0$ represent the vector of all inequality constraints in (\ref{eq::CBF_MDP}).
 The functions $e_i$ and the objective $J(\pi)$ are twice differentiable in $u_{t}$, and $e(u_t,x_t,\theta), \nabla_u e(u_t,x_t,\theta)$ are continuously differentiable in $(x_t,\theta)$.
 Note that for QP, $(x_t,\theta)$ are parameters and $u_t$ is a variable.
-And this assumption would usually be satisfied for most systems of interest that have differential dynamics and a smooth objective function. \end{assumption} \begin{assumption} Strict complementarity holds for (\ref{eq::CBF_MDP}) in KKT conditions. \end{assumption}
+This assumption would usually be satisfied for most systems of interest that have differential dynamics and a smooth objective function. \end{assumption} \begin{assumption} Strict complementarity holds for (\ref{eq::CBF_MDP}). \end{assumption}

 \begin{remark} Note that in many control problems, the solution of QP may lie exactly on the boundary of constraint inequalities and Assumptions \ref{assump::slater},\ref{assump::complementarity} may not hold and gradient may be undefined.
 However even in these cases, relaxed KKT conditions\cite{biegler2010nonlinear} can be used to get gradient in the limiting case\cite{gros2019towards}.
-A more thorough analysis based on directional differential along a parameter trajectory may be possible even without relaxed KKT conditions but is out of scope of this paper.
-A simple way to ensure strict complementarity is to ensure that if $u = u_d$ is feasible, it lies strictly inside all constraint boundaries. \end{remark}
+Alternatively, a more thorough analysis based on directional differential along a parameter trajectory may be possible but is out of scope of this paper.
+A simple way to ensure differentiability of QP w.r.t its parameters is to ensure that $u_t = u_{d_t}$ does not make the constraints active. \end{remark}

 \begin{lemma} \textbf{(\cite{agrawal2019differentiating},\cite{barratt2018differentiability}Theorem3.1)}If Assumptions \ref{assump::slater},\ref{assump::differentiable}, and \ref{assump::complementarity} hold, then the QP solution is a locally single valued function around its solution $u_t$ and thus is continuously differentiable in the neighborhood of ($x_t,\theta$).(Refer to \cite{barratt2018differentiability} for a more insightful condition). \end{lemma}